r-bakes/enter-the-dungeon/README.md

 # Enter the Dungeon
 ## Summary & Screenshots
 Enter the Dungeon is a deck builder rogue-lite with meta progression achieved through leveling up skills.
-It was developed in late 2024 as a way to explore front-end stacks and WAS compliance.
+It was developed in late 2024 as a way to explore front-end stacks and WAI (Web Accessiblity Initiative) compliance.
 I believe I will keep working on it!
 It draws inspiration from:

 1. Runescape
 2. Slay the Spire